 by Jessica Asato

-Jessica Asato is a Labour councillor and campaign consultant.
+Jessica Asato is a social media consultant and Islington councillor.